 Northampton College offers a Level 4 HNC/HND in Games Design.
 The majority of the students studying this qualification progress on to University to study Animation, Illustration, Games Design and Games Art.
 Job roles which students aim to obtain in this area include Motion Designers, Animators and 3D Generalists.

 Entry Requirements for new students

-Four GCSEs at Grade 4-5 [C] or above including English Language/Literature, or a Level 2 Diploma in Media with English Language and Maths (GCSEs at Grade 3 [D] or Functional Skills L1)
+Four GCSEs at Grade 4-5 or above including English Language/Literature, or a Level 2 Diploma in Media with English Language and maths at GCSE grade 3.

 We recommend that you attend one of our exciting open events so that you can look around the department, the college and meet the tutors.
 You are welcome to do this before or after you apply.
 These events have proved very successful in ensuring students and their families see the best of what the college has to offer such as our inspirational teaching areas, teachers, library facilities and places to eat.

 Once you have applied our experienced Enrolment Team will consider your application carefully and will let you know, by email, if the College would like to make you a conditional offer based on you meeting the specified entry requirements.
 If your predicted grades or career aims suggest that an alternative subject area or course level would be more appropriate for you at this stage, we will contact you either by telephone, email or text.
 If you have told us that you have some additional support needs we will contact you to find out more so that we can help you.